food-ticket/laravel-filesystem-cloudflare-images/readme.md

 # Cloudflare Images Filesystem Driver
-A Laravel filesystem driver for Cloudflare Images.
+This package provides a filesystem driver for Cloudflare Images.

 ## Requirements